Kanun (Albania): Name

-The term kanun comes from the Greek "κανών" ("canon"), meaning amongst others "pole" or "rule" and was transported from Greek to Arabic and then into early Turkish.
-The term must have been divulgated during the Ottoman rule.
+The term kanun comes from the Arabic word that means 'law', that was adopted into Ottoman Turkish.
+It originally comes from the early Greek word"κανών" ("canon"), meaning amongst others "pole" or "rule".
+The term was then used in Albania during the Ottoman rule.
 It was so widely used among Albanians that when something was legal it was said to be "kanun", and when not legal, "the kanun doesn't give it".
 The consuetudinary law was called "kanun".
 Baroness Von Godin thought it was the Ottomans that gave the name kanun and that the Albanian name Lek (Latin lex) was only later perceived as a proper name attributed to late Medieval nobleman of the Dukagjini family.

 Aside from the term kanun other words of Turkish extract were used (usull, itifak, adet, sharte) or in the Albanian periphrase "rrugë" or "udhë" (way or path).
 In Martanesh and Çermenikë it was known as "kanun", in Toskëria it was known as "The Kanun of the Adet", in Labëria "The sharte of Idriz Suli", in the Bregu district Venomet e Himarës. but in Dibër, Kurbin, Bendë and Tamadhe it was called zakon (from slavonic законъ).

 According to Çabej, Camaj and Schmidt-Neke, the oldest Albanian word by which the customary law was known was doke, meaning "custom", "usance", "tradition" in Albanian.